-Although managing my portfolio or recommending stocks isn’t my job, I want to publicize my portfolio for a couple reasons:
+While I’m not a professional money manager, I want to publicize my portfolio and returns for a couple reasons:

-3. Theory is important to understand, but putting it into practice is what matters.
+- Theory is indispensable, but putting it into practice is what matters.

-5. If I want to manage other people’s money like I manage my own, it hopefully provides greater clarity, accountability, and credibility.
+- If I want to eventually manage other people’s money like I manage my own, it provides greater transparency, accountability, and credibility.

-To compound wealth requires patience and a long-term time horizon.
+To compound wealth requires patience, emotional stability, and a long-term perspective.
 My turnover is therefore pretty low.
 I prefer inaction to action, though inaction is in a way, action.
 I’ll make more errors of omission than commission, but will commit plenty of the latter.
 Staying grounded in your process makes decisions much easier to live with, right or wrong.
-New information causes constant fluctuations in value and price, so filtering through the noise with skepticism, humility, and mental models is critical.
+Because new information causes constant fluctuations in value and price, filtering through the noise with skepticism, humility, and mental models is critical.
 My circle of competence is small, but steadily growing.
-I read widely, and sometimes get overwhelmed by how much I don’t know.
-Even about the businesses I own!
-Yet it’s impossible, and likely unnecessary, to know everything.
-See the forest for the trees.
-Understand why the financial statements look a certain way, not how to forecast them.
+I read widely, and sometimes get overwhelmed by how much I don’t know, even about the businesses I own!

 I do not have a concrete methodology for position sizing; it is purely based on conviction.
-How imprecise and subjective.
-True!
-But is that not an accurate depiction of investing more generally?
-My conviction is based on my estimate of the gap between price and value, probabilistic discounting of the future, and assessment of business durability, adaptability, and optionality.
-Similar to other investors, I weight more heavily the potential downside than upside, meaning I focus more on what I could lose than on generating super returns.
+My conviction is based on my estimate of the gap between price and value, my probabilistic discounting of future outcomes, and my assessment of the business’ durability, adaptability, and optionality.
+Similar to other investors, I more heavily weigh the potential downside than upside; meaning I focus more on what I could lose than on generating super returns.
 Buffett’s two rules of investing come to mind.

 It goes without saying that both skill and luck influence returns.
-Skill encompasses buying companies for less than they’re worth, holding them during price fluctuations if your thesis remains intact, and reallocating elsewhere if not.
-Luck encompasses near-term price movements and unforeseeable events impacting the business.
-Therefore, investment managers should be judged over years and multiple cycles, not months during one part of a cycle.
-To me, risk is inherent to the investment and is thus permanent loss of capital caused by buying at a price higher than value, as opposed to volatility, which is simply the market’s evolving perception of value.
+Skill encompasses buying companies for less than they’re worth, holding during price fluctuations if your thesis remains intact, and reallocating elsewhere if better opportunities arise.
+Luck encompasses near-term price movements and unforeseeable events.
+Therefore, investment managers should be judged over multiple years and cycles, not over months during one part of a cycle.
+To me, risk is inherent to the investment, and is thus permanent loss of capital caused by buying at a price higher than the business’ value, as opposed to volatility, which is simply the market’s evolving perception of value.

-I will update my holdings and returns quarterly.
+I will update my holdings and returns monthly.